iniciontingookou/angular-ng-grid-plugins-rails/README.md

 ## Version

-The gem version will try match the original ng-grid release version.
+The gem version will try match the original ng-grid plugins release version.

 # License